mathworks/jenkins-matlab-plugin/README.md

 # Jenkins MATLAB Plugin

 The Jenkins plugin for MATLAB&reg; enables you to easily run your MATLAB and Simulink&reg; tests and generate artifacts such as *PDF* test reports, *JUnit* and *TAP* test results, and *Cobertura* code or model coverage reports.
 You can also export your Simulink Test&#8482; Manager results.
-This guide shows you examples of how to configure the plugin for different objectives, considering a Microsoft&reg; Windows&reg; platform.

-## Documentation
+## Configuration Steps

-#### Configuration Steps
+To configure the Jenkins Plugin for MATLAB, see [Plugin Configuration Guide.](/CONFIGDOC.md)

-* To learn how to configure the Jenkins Plugin for MATLAB, see the [plugin configuration guide.](/CONFIGDOC.md)
+## Change Log

-#### Change Log
+For a detailed list of releases, see [Change Logs](/CHANGELOG.md).

-* For a detailed list of releases, see [Change logs](/CHANGELOG.md).
+## Examples

 ## Contact Us
 If you have any questions or suggestions, please contact MathWorks.